anjiqbal/100DaysOfCode/README.md

 - I worked on my code reading skill by reading code written by team members in order to add further functionality
 - I worked on numerous bug fixes
-- We carried out a thorough retrosepective in order to plan our presentation
+- We carried out a thorough retrospective in order to plan our presentation

 ### Thoughts: